microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-02.md

 - `/controllers/ask_callum.py`
 - `/controllers/ask_veta.py`

-#### The python function definition for each assistant are in the following files:
+#### The Python function definition for each assistant are in the following files:

-This is where the functions used in the tools are defined in python code
+This is where the functions used in the tools are defined in Python code

 - `/shared/assistant_tools_donald.py`
 - `/shared/assistant_tools_callum.py`